bytedream/stream-bypass/README.md

 ## 🛠️ Building

-If you want to build the addon from source and not using the [installation](#installation) way, follow the instructions.
+If you want to build the addon from source and not using the way described in [installation](#-installation), follow the instructions.

 Requirements: